ND-NOTIS: General

-'NOTIS was unique then and still is.
+NOTIS was unique then.
 It captured the notion of different user interfaces, or terminals; and managed a common user interface for all applications that used the platform.
 So a key on the keyboard would in all applications "mean" the same.

 It relied on an interface system "User Environment" to hold in one place all user profile and preferences.
 That is everything from log-in name and password, language preference, application skills and user rights to see, edit and change document - or data in applications.
 It came as a full "Document management" package, with full support for workflow - which was used by 3rd party application software.

 Another first was multi-lingual support, - also part of the user interface.
 Regardless of where you logged on, the system would know of your preferences, and allow you to resume last task.
 The system also supported full editing from right to left.
 All deliveries to the Norwegian public sector required capability to use three language, and that in the same office, all three languages would be used, even in the same document.
 So to sell in its main market, it need multilingual support.
 That included all messages, error messages and user interaction.
 The error messages could also be adapter from "novice" to "expert".

-An important "first" was the full support for SGML - or "S-code".
+Another feature was the full support for SGML - or "S-code".
 This allow the text editor to be used to edit and view the first HTML documents created - on hardware running NOTIS.
 The alternate character set - "T-code" was the CCITT, now ITU T.56 standard character set - used in all television sets to show teletext/"Text TV".
 So, the systems had full support for semi-graphical input and display, but just a few terminals supported this.
 Beware that an important customer was CERN, where they at the end of the 1980s worked on what you are now using - the WWW.
 ND-NOTIS had full support for HTML at that time.